wix/react-native-notifications/docs/localNotifications.md

 ## <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/a/a0/APK_format_icon.png/768px-APK_format_icon.png" width=30/> Android

 Much like on iOS, notifications can be triggered locally.
-The API to do so is a simplified version of the iOS equivalent that works more natually with the Android perception of push (remote) notifications:
+The API to do so is a simplified version of the iOS equivalent that works more naturally with the Android perception of push (remote) notifications:

 ```javascript
 NotificationsAndroid.localNotification({